-Recent substantial increases in high school graduation rates have been linked anecdotally to the expansion of online course-taking for credit recovery.
-Online course-taking that supports high school completion could open new opportunities for postsecondary education pursuits.
-Alternatively, poorer quality online instruction could diminish student engagement and learning and discourage persistence toward graduation and further education.
-Using fixed-effect models and inverse probability weighting with regression adjustment with data from an eight-year longitudinal study of online course-taking in high schools, we find positive associations between online course-taking in high school and credits earned, high school graduation, and college enrollment.
-Our results leave open the question of whether online course-taking supports learning that will lead to longer-term postsecondary education and labor market success.
+Recent increases in high school graduation rates have been linked anecdotally to online course-taking for credit recovery.
+Online course-taking that supports high school completion could open opportunities for postsecondary education pursuits.
+Alternatively, poorer quality online instruction could diminish student learning and discourage persistence toward graduation and further education.
+Using quasi-experimental methods in an eight-year longitudinal study of high school online course-taking, we find positive associations between online course-taking, credits earned and high school graduation, and for those with limited online course-taking, small increases in college enrollment.
+However, we find significantly lower four-year college enrollments and lower-quality college enrollments for all online course-takers, leaving open the question of whether online course-taking will lead to longer-term postsecondary education and labor market success.